-CHASING RAINBOWS What does LGBT stand for, what does the rainbow design of the Gay Pride flag mean and when was the LGBT+ pride flag introduced?by Wayne Foley, Jul 2019
+CHASING RAINBOWS What does LGBT stand for, what does the rainbow design of the Gay Pride flag mean and when was the LGBT+ pride flag introduced?by Well Polished Swansea, Jul 2019

 MILLIONS celebrate Pride month around the world and the colourful flag adds a splash of vibrance to already colourful celebrations.

 But why is a rainbow used as the pride symbol and what is the history behind it?
 Here’s the lowdown…

 What is the Gay Pride flag?
 What do the rainbow colours mean?

 The rainbow flag has become widely known as a symbol for the lesbian, gay, bisexual, transgender and queer (LGBTQ) community.

 It is typically made up of six stripes which appear in descending order from red, orange, yellow, green, blue, and violet, which are positioned horizontally.